devkimchi/aspir8-from-scratch/README.md

     dotnet run --project Aspir8.AppHost
     ```

-1. Open the app in a browser.
+1. Open the app in a browser, and go to the weather page to see whether the API is working or not.

     ```text
     http://localhost:18888